laurmertea/coffee-machine-python-developer/README.md

 ### Stage 3: Enough coffee for everyone
 Working with conditions, program the machine to estimate how many creamy coffees it can make based on the amount of ingredients we enter.

+### Stage 4: Action!
+Upgrade your knowledge of functions – set the machine to perform three basic actions: collect the money, renew the supplies, and serve the coffee.